CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters exercise caution and remember their purpose, they will be able to communicate with the banshee.
 Upon entering the shelter, narrate the following:

 ```
 A semblance of a dwelling is nestled within the branches' dome.
-It contains sparse furnishings, including chests, shelves, a table, and a reclining couch, all crafted in ancient elven style.
+It contains sparse furnishings, including chests, shelves, a table, and a reclining couch, all crafted in ancient dhampir style.
 ```

 Agatha senses the intrusion of the characters and materializes shortly after they enter her abode.